 Jessica is an experienced massage therapist who studied at the New Zealand College of Massage in Auckland, graduating with a Diploma in Massage and Clinical Neuromuscular Therapy.

-With over a decade in the profession, she is very passionate about her work and finds the positive results rewarding.
-She relates well to people of all ages and has a personal understanding how debilitating chronic pain and persistent injuries can be.
+With over a decade in the profession, she is very passionate about her work and finds positive results rewarding.
+She relates well to people of all ages and has a personal understanding of how debilitating chronic pain and persistent injuries

-Jessica encompasses a range of techniques applied to muscles, tendons, ligaments and fascia to achieve balance of posture, facilitate the healing of injuries, eliminate chronic pain, and reduce stress.
-She aims to address the cause not just the symptom.
-And whether it be deep tissue or relaxation techniques, she insists it is great for the body and the mind!
+Jessica encompasses a range of techniques applied to muscles, tendons, ligaments and fascia to achieve a balance of posture, facilitate the healing of injuries, eliminate chronic pain, and reduce stress.
+She aims to address the cause, not just the symptom.
+And whether it be deep tissue or “relaxation” techniques, she insists it is great for the body and the mind!

 Anisha is originally from the town of Pune in India, and immigrated to New Zealand in 2007.
 She completed her education at the Auckland University of Technology (AUT) and gained a Bachelor of Health Science (Honours) in Psychology, followed by a Master of Health Science (Psychology) and a Post Graduate Diploma in Counselling Psychology.
 She is a registered Counselling Psychologist with the New Zealand Psychologists Board (NZPB).